WaterPeach69565/cs121-coding-projects/README.md

 In this file you will find projects 1-3

 Activity 1-35
-The week numbers maybey slightly off compared to others as I didn't have a week one folder and used the main file the first week.
+The week numbers maybe slightly off compared to others as I didn't have a week one folder and used the main file the first week.